ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ```

-After the modification, you can execute `sudo nixos-rebuild switch` to apply the configuration.
+After the modification, execute `sudo nixos-rebuild switch` to apply the configuration.

 ### 5. 安装 home-manager